19th century people

 The census return also gives us a great deal of information.
 Not only does it tell us about James and his family, but by looking at the occupations of his neighbours, we can get an idea of what kind of an area he lived in.
 A national census has been taken every ten years since 1801.
 Everyone in Great Britain is counted on the same night.
 We fill in our own census forms today, but in Victorian times a census enumerator called at every house and filled in the census forms for them.

-Did most of these people grow up here or did they move in from somewhere else?
+- Did most of these people grow up there or did they move to that location from elsewhere?

 Source 1 : COPY 1/382